Creeeeger/Dell-Latitude-3330-Hackintosh-intel-11th-gen-/README.md

 # Hackintosh-Latitude-3330
-Hackintosh project for the Dell Latitude 3330 Laptop
+Hackintosh project for the Dell Latitude 3330 Laptop probably it works with all intel 11th gen cpus

 What doesnt work...

 3D Accelleration

-Microphone (gets recognised and displayed but no input) AirPods probably work

-Screen Brightness (change it over the bios)

-Airdrop (But Bluetooth works for audio)
+Airdrop

 # Instalation

 Normal mackintosh install replace the EFI with this one.
 Turn secure boot off and on demand TPM2

+# Troubleshoot
+For Microphone use BT headphones
+For screenbrightness install Brightness Slider from the app store